CBT is a cognitive therapy focused on identifying and modifying thoughts, feelings and behavior.

 Is based on an educational model where the client and therapist work toward unlearning unwanted thoughts and behaviors.

 Theory and techniques rely on the Inductive Method where a client and therapist challenge thoughts using worksheets and homework in order to learn new ways of thinking, feeling and behaving.

 Dr. Judith Beck Interview

-Dr. Judith Beck is President of Beck Institute for Cognitive Behavior Therapy which offers national and international training in CBT, certification of clinicians and accreditation of organizations.
-Dr. Beck is also clinical professor of psychology at the University of Pennsylvania where she divides her time between teaching, clinical work, program development, research, and writing.
+Dr. Judith Beck is President of Beck Institute for Cognitive Behavior Therapy, a nonprofit organization which provides training and certification in CBT to health and mental health professionals around the world.
+Dr. Beck divides her time between teaching, clinical work, program development, research, and writing.
 Dr. Beck is also Clinical Professor of Psychology in Psychiatry at the University of Pennsylvania.
 She is the author of the primary text in the field, Cognitive Behavior Therapy: Basics and Beyond, which is now in its third edition and has been translated into 20 languages.
-Her other books include Cognitive Therapy for Challenging Problems, Cognitive Therapy for Personality Disorders, the Oxford Textbook of Psychotherapy, and the Beck Diet Solution.
-The online CBT courses she has developed at the Beck Institute have been taken by people in 112 countries.
+Dr. Beck’s other books include Cognitive Therapy for Challenging Problems, Cognitive Therapy for Personality Disorders, the Oxford Textbook of Psychotherapy, and The Diet Trap Solution.
+The online CBT courses she has developed at the Beck Institute have been taken by people in 130 countries.

 Click the links below to find out more about Cognitive Behavioral Therapy.